-- Support, encourage, and help implement as appropriate, the findings of the Strategic Vision process for California fish and wildlife. - Support improved analytical methods and data reporting tools, and promote their integration into fisheries management; support cost-effective approaches for informing fishery management plan development in data-poor environments. - Develop recommendations for scientific guidelines to help advance ecosystem-based fisheries management and consider adapting management to respond to climate change impacts.

-- Explore new and innovative approaches to fisheries management and support their integration based on evaluation of best practices. - Support studies to integrate ocean-observing data into fisheries management where appropriate.
+- Support, encourage, and help implement as appropriate, the findings of the strategic vision process for California fish and wildlife. - Support improved data assessment analytical methods and data reporting tools, and promote their integration into fisheries management; support cost-effective approaches for informing fishery management plan development in data-poor environments. - Develop recommendations for scientific guidelines to help advance ecosystem-based fisheries management and consider howadapting management to incorporaterespond to climate change into fisheries managementimpacts. - Explore new and innovative approaches to fisheries management and support their integration based on evaluation of best practices. - Support studies to integrate ocean-observing data into fisheries management where appropriate

-Objective 6.2: Advance improved governance of California fisheries.
+Objective 6.2: ImproveAdvance improved governance of California fisheries.